drewrl3v/drewrl3v.github.io/03-puzzles.md

          ░                       ░                 ░
 ```

-2. I have 12 identical pieces of candy.
+1. I have 12 identical pieces of candy.
 In how many ways can I distribute the candies to 4
 different kids?

+2. San plans to scare twice as many people as Olivia, and Olivia plans to scare three times as many people as Sammy.
+In all they plan to scare at most 2023 people.
+If no one is scared more than once, at most how many people does
+Olivia plan to scare?